nbeach/javascript-katas/README.md

 # Vending Machine Kata
-A completion of the vending machine kata by Guy Royse.
+A JavaScript (ES6) completion of the vending machine kata by Guy Royse.

 https://github.com/guyroyse/vending-machine-kata